First, let’s review what a resume isn’t.

 Your cover letter gives you a chance to connect with a hiring manager on a deeper level than your resume does, and together these two crucial documents work in tandem to get you satisfying work.

 Here’s an example of what a resume paired with a matching cover letter might look like (we think it looks pretty sharp):

-You’ve already put the energy into learning how to write a great resume – there’s no reason to not put in some effort and make a powerful cover letter.
+You’ve already put the energy into learning how to write a great resume — there’s no reason to not put in some effort and make the best cover letter possible.

 Step 10: Proofread Your Resume & Finish Strong

 Once you’ve written your resume and cover letter, you’re in pretty good shape to send out that first application.
 However, you’re not quite done yet.